SuneelFreimuth/scale_truck_control/README.md

 cd ../../
 ```

-TODO: I don't think the following is necessary?
+TODO: I don't think the following is necessary, but do it anyways.
->-Setup the path
+>Setup the path
 >~~~
 >sudo cp -R /usr/local/lib/* /usr/lib
 >~~~